hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 Another cell type in this dataset that was particularly interesting to the authors were the **Pdgfr α+ APCs**.

 1. Subset the `bulk` object to isolate only this cell type for the TN and cold7 conditions.
+Assign it to variable called `bulk_APC`.
 2. Plot the cell number distribution across samples.
 How do the numbers compare to VSM cells?

 ***